 I had met up with a guy who does communications in the life sciences and a lot of other stuff.
 We caught to know each other the first time we both used these offices and he has since become a customer of mine, buying WordPress assist.

-We invited ourselves to meet at these offices, then, and – of course – to snatch a little of the dinner.
+Yeah, we invited ourselves to meet at the offices of my start up program from last year.
 The coordinator was delighted to see us ‘old timers’ again, but still … I couldn’t help feel we didn’t belong and that we were somehow mooching.

 Because we both don’t really make money enough – for good lunches or for good office spaces.

 I sat alone after A had gone on to another meeting, somewhere else, and worked a bit.
 Wrote a pitch for a webshop, for a new prospective client.

 I did that, then looked around and saw lots of young people – some probably on unemployment insurance but wanting to be entrepreneurs, others entrepreneurs with less funds borrowing these locales for a few months as they are permitted to do.
 Others just there, full of ideas and visions and hope.

 A feeling that nothing of this mattered and that I did not belong there, or anywhere else for that matter, briefly came over me.

 It was colder than the rain outside, in the City.